Frequently asked questions¶

 - Horrible interface for binding to C++, results in large amount of code, bugs, bottlenecks and general inefficiency (Lua, Python, Squirrel, JS, etc.)

-GDScript was designed to solve the issues above, and performs very well in all the above scenarios.
-Please learn GDScript, and enjoy from a very smooth integration of scripting with the game engine (yes, it’s a rare but very enjoyable situation when things just work).
+GDScript was designed to solve the issues above, and performs well in all the above scenarios.
+Please learn GDScript and enjoy a smooth integration of scripting with the game engine (yes, it’s a rare but enjoyable situation when things just work).
 It’s worth it, give it a try!

 Why is FBX not supported for import?¶